-types, like smart eyewear, are expected to continue to cater to niche audiences and that fitness bands, because of their appeal to niche audiences interested in health and exercise, will see their share of the wearable device market contract to a 20% share in 2019, down from 36% in 2015.
+Types, like smart eyewear, are expected to continue to cater to niche audiences.
+Fitness bands, because of their appeal to niche audiences interested in health and exercise, will see their share of the wearable device market contract to a 20% share in 2019, down from 36% in 2015.
 There will be some blur between fitness bands and smartwatches.